Top-gg-Community/cpp-sdk/README.md

 ### Cached autoposting

-If you want for the SDK to automatically retrieve server count by itself by listening and caching Discord's gateway events, use `topgg::autoposter::cached`!
+If you want for the SDK to automatically retrieve server count itself by listening to Discord's gateway events, use `topgg::autoposter::cached`!

 ```cpp
 #include <topgg/dpp.h>